-Connect is a rich Web communication system that lets instructors reach an audience anytime with engaging multimedia content.
-Because Connect is deployed using Adobe Flash Player, already installed on more than 98% of browsers, audiences can join Connect online meetings, courses, and presentations instantly.
-Connect can be used for distance learning, professional development, and collaboration.
+Connect is a rich Web communication system that allows users to reach a wide audience at anytime with engaging multimedia content.
+Connect utilizes Adobe Flash Player or mobile applications so audiences can join meetings, courses, and presentations instantly.
+Connect can be used for the following:

-We recommend that you obtain a USB headseat that you find comfortable.
-Headsets are available in multiple styles, including wired and wireless types, and some headsets will cover only one ear or both ears.
-The Plantronics website is a good place to start when looking for headsets.
+We recommend that you obtain a USB headset that you find comfortable.
+Headsets are available in multiple styles, including wired and wireless types.
+Additionally, some headsets will cover one ear, or both ears.
+The headset should include a microphone to allow you to speak if necessary.

-If you are interested in adding video to your Connect meeting, if you do not have an integrated webcam with your computer, we recommend purchasing a USB webcam.
-One place to start looking for USB webcams is the Logitech website.
+If you are interested in adding video to your Connect meeting, an integrated webcam or a USB webcam will allow you to transmit video via Connect.

-Undergraduate and graduate students have a single meeting room that has been created for them.
+Undergraduate and graduate students have a single meeting room.
 Students cannot create new meeting rooms.
 The best way to access your meeting room is to use the URL shown on your career account web page.
 Look in the Accounts List box on the left side; you will see a link to Your Adobe Connect Meeting.

 Any student who is employed as a teaching assistant will lose their single meeting room and need to request the meeting host and author role, the same as faculty and staff.
-Once the student stops working as a teaching assistant, all meeting rooms will be deleted and the single student meeting room will be recreated.
+Once the studnet stops working as a teaching assistant, all meeting rooms will be deleted and the single student meeting room will be restored.

-Students have limited functionality and may see the message "Not Authorized.
-You do not have permission to access this item." when clicking on some menu options.
+Studnets have limited functionality and may see the message "Not authorized.
+You do not have permission to access this item" when clicking on some menu options.

 If you encounter issues using Adobe Connect, please contact the ITaP Customer Service Center at firstname.lastname@example.org or call (765) 494-4000.